At Fillmore East: Release and critical reception

-At Fillmore East was released in July 1971 by Capricorn Records as a double album, but reduced to the cost of a single LP.
+At Fillmore East was released in July 1971 by Capricorn Records as a double album, but reduced near the cost of a single LP.
 Atlantic and Atco initially rejected the idea of issuing a double album, with Jerry Wexler feeling it "ridiculous to preserve all these jams."
-Manager Phil Walden explained to executives that the band were less of a studio band and that live performances were most important to them.
-In all, the album featured seven songs spread over four vinyl sides.
+Manager Phil Walden explained to executives that live performances, rather than making studio recordings, were most important to them.
+In all, the album featured seven songs spread over two vinyl discs.
 The album received strong initial sales.
 While previous albums by the band had taken months to hit the charts (often near the bottom of the top 200), the record started to climb the charts after a matter of days.
 At Fillmore East peaked at number thirteen on Billboards Top Pop Albums chart, and was certified gold by the Recording Industry Association of America that October.
-The album was later certified platinum on August 25, 1992.
+The album was certified platinum on August 25, 1992.

 In a contemporary review, George Kimball of Rolling Stone magazine said that "The Allman Brothers had many fine moments at the Fillmores, and this live double album (recorded March 12th and 13th of this year) must surely epitomize all of them."
 Kimball cited the band as "the best damn rock and roll band this country has produced in the past five years" and said of comparisons to the Grateful Dead at the time, "The range of their material and the more tenuous fact that they also use two drummers have led to what I suppose are inevitable comparisons to the Dead in its better days."
 In a less enthusiastic review for The Village Voice, Robert Christgau gave At Fillmore East a "B−" grade and said the songs "sure do boogie", but ultimately found it musically aimless: "even if Duane Allman plus Dickey Betts does equal Jerry Garcia, the Dead know roads are for getting somewhere.
 That is, Garcia (not to bring in John Coltrane) always takes you someplace unexpected on a long solo.
 I guess the appeal here is the inevitability of it all."